The Fundamentals of SMS

 Shortcodes and Virtual Numbers

 When it comes to branding or creating a memorable experience for your customer, dedicated virtual numbers and shortcodes are highly recommended.
 They add an important layer of consistency and trust for your customers towards your marketing efforts.
-These numbers can be leased on a month to month basis, and cancelled any time.
+These numbers can be leased on a month to month basis and cancelled at any time.

 Dedicated Virtual Numbers: